marcolago/flowtime.js/README.md

 e.prevSection
 ```

-Boolean value, id true there is a previous section.
+Boolean value, if true there is a previous section.

 ```javascript
 e.nextSection
 ```

-Boolean value, id true there is a next section.
+Boolean value, if true there is a next section.

 ```javascript
 e.prevPage
 ```

-Boolean value, id true there is a previous page.
+Boolean value, if true there is a previous page.

 ```javascript
 e.nextPage
 ```

-Boolean value, id true there is a next page.
+Boolean value, if true there is a next page.

 ```javascript
 e.progress